GateNLP/gate-teamware/docs/README.md

 > Karmakharm, T., Wilby, D., Roberts, I., & Bontcheva, K. (2022).
 GATE Teamware (Version 0.1.4) [Computer software]. https://github.com/GateNLP/gate-teamware

 Please use the `Cite this repository` button at the top of the [project's GitHub repository](https://github.com/GATENLP/gate-teamware) to get an up to date citation.

+The Teamware version can be found on the 'About' page of your Teamware instance.